Finding better ways to provide the materials the world needs

 We acknowledge we must provide greater transparency in our agreements and commitments.

-We are updating land access agreements in the Pilbara, Western Australia, where Traditional Owners have indicated that the current agreements have not met the aspirations of partnership we mutually sought at the outset.
+We are updating land access agreements in the Pilbara, Western Australia, where Traditional Owners have indicated that the current agreements have not met the partnership aspirations we mutually sought at the outset.
 We will seek to agree an appropriate mechanism in our revised agreements so that there is a clear pathway for resolution of any differences of view that may emerge.

 We will also continue to work with Indigenous peoples globally to increase the economic benefits that flow to their communities from employment, skills, training and business development.